School Attendance Matters

 Beginning of the day

 If children arrive later than these times, they will need to enter through the main school entrance and into the school office.
-They will need to be signed in by the parent/carer as coded as' late before register closure' or 'late after the register has closed' and therefore absent for that session.
+They will need to be signed in by the parent/carer and coded as' late before register closure' or 'late after the register has closed' and therefore absent for that session.

 What happens if my child cannot attend school?